 What is Panting After Giving Birth?

 Panting is a normal part of giving birth.
 This shouldn’t come as a surprise considering how difficult labor and recovery can be for any creature who goes through the process of delivery.
 During birth and for a short amount of time afterwards, your dog will most likely pant heavily.
 This is completely normal and should not be a cause of alarm.
-If, however, the panting continues past the first day and happens frequently during nursing, this is something that will need to be addressed.
+If, however, the panting continues past the first few days and happens frequently during nursing, this is something that will need to be addressed.
 While stress and exhaustion can be a factor in prolonged panting, more often than not the underlying issues are much more serious.
+We would need to consider:

 - Incomplete birth